wholesomecode/wholesome-highlighter/readme.txt

 To install Highlighter:

-1. Note that the plugin is only compatible with a WordPress Multisite Installation.
-2. Upload the plugin files to the `/wp-content/plugins/wholesome-highlighter` directory, or install the plugin through the WordPress network plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wholesome-highlighter` directory, or install the plugin through the WordPress plugins screen directly.
-3. Activate the plugin through the \'Plugins\' screen in WordPress
+2. Activate the plugin through the \'Plugins\' screen in WordPress

 == Changelog ==